 Requirements for graduation; qualification documents - graduation thesis, examinations:

-Graduates from our programme work in the private and/or public sector - embassies, government organisations, universities, theatres, museums, NGOs, foundations (e.g. Kultuurikatel, PÖFF film festival, Jazzkaar festival) and private sector companies.
-Ninety-eight per cent (98%) of our graduates are employed in the field of culture and creative industries.
+Graduates from our program work in the private and/or public sector - embassies, government organizations, universities, theatres, museums, NGOs, foundations (e.g. Kultuurikatel, PÖFF film festival, Jazzkaar festival) and private sector companies.
+Ninety-eight percent (98%) of our graduates are employed in the field of culture and creative industries.